 Untitled (1974) Leen Droppert

-The percentage scheme meant that a work of art could be realized at every metro station.
-When designing metro station Zalmplaat, a design by visual artist Leen Droppert was chosen.
+Thanks to the percentage scheme, a work of art could be realized at every metro station.
+A design by visual artist Leen Droppert was chosen for the construction of the Zalmplaat metro station.
 The wall designed by Droppert gave the hall of the station its own look.
-With a steel gate between the entrance gates to the platform, Droppert wanted to visualize the metro lines, which run both above and below ground.
-Part of the brick wall of the hall was covered with a green stucco layer with smooth contours.
-A black batch of plaster was applied over that layer in two places.
-Four differently shaped cavities had been deepened in the plastered wall, through which the stainless steel rods passed, which also formed the fence.
-Originally there were also red and green lights in the cavities, which went on and off in turn.
-The lighting soon perished.
-Years later, the artwork was unfortunately completely removed.
+With a steel fence between the entrance gates to the platform, Droppert wanted to visualize the metro lines, which run both at the top and bottom.
+Part of the brick wall of the hall was covered with a green layer of plaster with flowing contours.
+Black plaster was applied over that layer in two places.
+Four differently shaped cavities were recessed in the plastered wall, through which the stainless steel rods passed, which also formed the fence.
+Originally there were also red and green lights in the cavities, which alternately turned on and off.
+The lighting soon fell to destruction.
+Years later, the artwork was unfortunately removed in its entirety.

 Leen Droppert (Vlaardingen, 1930) attended the Amsterdam Graphic School during the day and the Art Academy in Rotterdam in the evenings.
 From the early fifties he works as a visual artist and spatial designer, many in Rotterdam and the surrounding area.
 Droppert completed it in 2008 Flood pile project Vettenoordse Polder in Vlaardingen: four flood poles, which indicate the water level of the storm surge from 1775.
 In 2010, the Vlaardingen Museum organized a retrospective exhibition for its 80th birthday.